 Published research found that college students who binge drink are frequently posting on Snapchat, Instagram, and Twitter, while intoxicated and show signs of social media 'addiction.

-- narcissism (the tendency to think very highly of oneself, exhibit selfish behavior, and to have little or no regard for others)
+- Narcissism (the tendency to think very highly of oneself, exhibit selfish behavior, and having little or no regard for others)

-- alcohol abuse was found to be predicted by alexithymia, the inability to identify and describe one's own or another person's emotions.
+- Alexithymia is common among alcohol abusers.
+This trait is the inability to identify and describe one's own or another person's emotions.

 The powerful connection between these two addictions have implications for diagnosis and treatment.
 Like most dependency disorders, both compulsive social media and risky alcohol addiction appear to affect the pleasure center of the brain.

 The addictive behaviors trigger a release of dopamine, increasing the pleasure received from the activity.

 Both these addictions exhibit three similar personality traits: